 Thank you for choosing Gupta Eye Center!
 We hope that your visit is a great experience.
-In order to make your appointment as efficient as possible, we ask that you take some time to read the following information regarding your visit.
-If you have any questions, please do not hesitate to contact us.
+In order to make your upcoming appointment as efficient as possible, please take time to read the following information regarding your visit.
+If you have any questions or concerns, please do not hesitate to call our office.

 Reason for your visit

-Your doctor or optometrist has noted that you require a specialized eye exam and possibly treatment of your retina.
-You will have a thorough examination, but this will not include giving you a glasses or a contact lens prescription.
-Dr. Gupta does not perform surgery, but she will be happy to refer you to another doctor should you require it.
+Your doctor or optometrist has noted that you require a specialized eye exam and possible treatment.
+We will provide you with a thorough eye examination.
+If you require prescription glasses or contact lenses, we can refer you to local optometrists in the area.
+While Dr. Gupta’s practice does not perform eye surgery, we will be happy to refer you to a qualified surgeon in the event surgery is required.

 Prepare for your visit